Homemade vegan buttermilk, or "soured milk", is called for in a lot of vegan baking, especially in cakes, cupcakes, scones, and pancakes.

 This is usually down to the type of milk used.
 As mentioned above, the protein content of milk is key to getting it to curdle and become buttermilk.

 I find that soy milk makes the best vegan alternative to buttermilk.
-As shown in the images below, it curdled much better than almond milk or oat milk.
+As shown below, it curdled much better than almond or oat milk.

-You can store it in an airtight jar and refrigerate it for up to 3 days.
-Although, it is so quick to make I usually prep it just in advance of making a recipe.
+You can store it in an airtight jar in the refrigerator for up to 3 days.
+However, since it takes only a few seconds to prepare, it's best to make it fresh right before using it in a recipe.

-Yes, you can freeze it in an airtight jar or container.
-If using a glass jar, be sure to leave some space for the liquid to expand when frozen.
+Yes, you can freeze leftover buttermilk in an airtight container or jar.
+If using a glass jar, make sure to leave space for the liquid to expand as it freezes.
+To thaw, simply place the buttermilk in the fridge overnight.
+Before using it in your recipe, shake the jar well to combine.

 📖 Recipe